LW1 (classification): Definition

-LW1 is a standing classification used in para-Alpine skiing but not para-Nordic skiing.
+LW1 is a standing classification used in para-alpine skiing but not para-Nordic skiing.
 LW stands for Locomotor Winter, and the classification is for people with severe lower extreme disabilities in both extremities.
 They may have cerebral palsy and be classified as CP5 or CP6, or have spina bifida.
 The International Paralympic Committee explicitly defined this class as "Competitors with severe disabilities in both lower limbs ...
 The typical disability profile of the class is double above-knee amputation."
 In 2002, Australian Paralympic Committee defined this classification as a standing skiing classification with "Two skis, two poles, disability in both legs above the knees."

-For international competitions, classification is done through International Paralympic Committee Alpine Skiing.
+For international competitions, classification is done through IPC Alpine Skiing.
 A national federation such as Alpine Canada handles classification for domestic competitions.
 When being assessed into this classification, a number of things are considered including reviewing the skiers medical history and medical information on the skier's disability, having a physical and an in person assessment of the skier training or competing.